-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-- 17) A production possibilities curve will shift outward or to the right for all of the following reasons EXCEPT - A) an increase in the unemployment rate. - B) an increase in the quality of the labor force. - C) an improvement in production technology. - D) a discovery of a new source of renewable energy.
+- 34) A production possibilities curve will shift outward or to the right for all of the following reasons EXCEPT - A) an increase in the unemployment rate. - B) an increase in the quality of the labor force. - C) an improvement in production technology. - D) a discovery of a new source of renewable energy.